Pyramidal and extrapyramidal cerebral palsy refer to the location of damage to the brain.

 Pyramidal cerebral palsy results in stiff movements due to high muscle tone.
 Extrapyramidal cerebral palsy typically involves some extent of low muscle tone (hypotonia).

-This will be apparent through symptoms like floppy limbs and poor head control.
+This will be apparent through symptoms like floppy limbs and poor head control and posture.

 Some of the most helpful management interventions for extrapyramidal cerebral palsy include: